ansibleguy76/ansibleforms/README.md

 cd ..
 cd server
 cp .env.example .env.development
-cp ./persistent/forms.json.example ./persistent/forms.json
+cp ./persistent/forms.yaml.example ./persistent/forms.yaml
 ```
 ## Modify the .env.development (or .env.production) to your needs
 - enable https if needed and set the certificate
 - update forms path and log path
 - set mysql server connection details
-## Modify the forms.json to your needs
+## Modify the forms.yaml to your needs
-The `forms.json` file describes all your forms in a json format.
+The `forms.yaml` file describes all your forms in a yaml format.
 It must be available in the server application.
 By default the webapp will search under `/server/persistent` In the file, make the proper changes, check the wiki documentation for all details.

 - add categories
 - add roles